PirateHelp/DERM-2TM/README.md

 How It Works
 1. Preprocessing:
-o	Images are cropped to remove noise like rulers or hair. o	Sizes are normalized for consistency.
+Images are cropped to remove noise like rulers or hair.
+Sizes are normalized for consistency.

 3. Feature Extraction:
-o	SIFT (Scale-Invariant Feature Transform) is used to extract important features for traditional machine learning models.
+SIFT (Scale-Invariant Feature Transform) is used to extract important features for traditional machine learning models.

 5. Model Training:
-o	Models like SVM, KNN, Random Forest, Decision Tree, XGBoost, and CNN are trained on the data.
+Models like SVM, KNN, Random Forest, Decision Tree, XGBoost, and CNN are trained on the data.

 7. Evaluation:
-o	The models are evaluated using accuracy, precision, recall, and confusion matrices.
+The models are evaluated using accuracy, precision, recall, and confusion matrices.